What is a Thyroid Lump or Nodule?

 - Pain on swallowing

 You will be given painkillers for 5-10 days, and these symptoms usually will disappear after 1-2 days.
-The majority of patients will experience minimal symptoms after 1 day and are able to eat normally the evening after surgery.
+The majority of patients will experience minimal symptoms after 1 day and are able to eat normally the evening after thyroid surgery.

 Thyroidectomy is generally a safe surgical procedure.
 However some patients may experience minor complications.
 These include: